puppetlabs/puppetdb/documentation/pdb_support_guide.markdown

 PDB in the form of "commands".
 PDB has four commands, as described in the [commands documentation][commands].

-### Queue
+### Message Queue

-The commands sent from the terminus to PDB are likely to be deferred to a filesystem queue for later processing, at which point they will be submitted to the database.
-Commands may not always be processed in the order received, but will ususally be handled in roughly the order submitted.
-Although "stale" commands might be ignored.
-For example, older fact sets or catalogs that are still in the queue might be dropped when newer ones are received for the same certname.
+Currently, all of the commands sent from the terminus to PDB are deferred to a filesystem queue for later processing, at which point they will be submitted to the database in roughly the order received.

+Previous versions of PDB stored deferred messages in ActiveMQ, which conglomerated them in opaque binary files inside `vardir`/mq.
+Now PDB stores the messages via [stockpile][stockpile], which records each message as a normal file inside `vardir`/stockpile/cmd/q, and while it's unlikely to be necessary, it's safe to manually remove queue commands when PDB is not running.

+Whenever PDB starts up it checks to see if it has already migrated older messages from ActiveMQ to stockpile by looking for the file `vardir`/mq-migrated.
+If that file doesn't exist, then it migrates any older messages, and creates mq-migrated.

+The message names are designed to provide some information about their content.
+For example:

+    stockpile/cmd/q/167-1478013718598_facts_5_somehost.json

+Contains a version 5 "replace facts" command for certname "somehost" that was received at 1478013718598 milliseconds since the epoch (1970-01-01 UTC).
+The 167 is a stockpile sequence number, and as suggested by the .json extension, the command files are just plain text JSON representations of the incoming commands.

+Given this arrangement, you can use normal filesystem commands for rough examinations of the queue.
+For example, something like this

+    find cmd/q | grep -cE '^cmd/q/[0-9]+-[0-9]+_facts_'

+should provide a count of "replace facts" commands in the queue, and something like this:

+    find cmd/q -printf "%s %p\n" | sort -n | tail

+should list the largest commands in the queue.

+Note that the certname may be altered to accommodate filesystem restrictions.
+Currently that means replacing the characters "/", ":", "\", and 0 with "-", and truncating the certname so that it's UTF-8 encoding never exceeds about 255 characters.
+A truncated certname will be followed by an underscore and a hash of the full certname.
+For example:

+    stockpile/cmd/q/167-1478013718598_facts_5_LONGNAME_HASH.json

+As a result of this, PDB expects the `vardir` filesystem to be able to handle all of your certnames, UTF-8 encoded, as filenames, excepting of course, any characters that are translated to dashes as mentioned above.

+PDB also expects the `vardir` filesystem to be able to handle filenames up to a maximum of 255 bytes, although the actual queue message filename lengths will depend on your certnames.
+Filesystems like ext4 and xfs should work fine.

+In addition to the message files, you may also see some files in the queue whose names begin with "tmp-".
+These are just temporary files created during message delivery and can be ignored.
+Under normal circumstances, they should be very short lived, but if they were to accumulate (likely indicating some other problem), PDB will attempt to clean them up when restarted.

 ### Command processing